2009 BMW 328 Expert Review:New Car Test Drive

 There are subtle interior differences in various models across the 3 Series.
 The coupe, for example, has different instrument script and a third wood trim option not offered in the sedan (dark-stained poplar).
 But the essentials, including dashboard, console and front seats, are the same across the four body styles.

 The soft vinyl and plastics improve on previous generations in both appearance and feel, and they put the finish on better footing with the best in class.
+For 2009, those in the sedan have been upgraded again, with refined graining and more subtle differentiation in two-tone color schemes.
 All models offer a choice of real aluminum or various wood trims, and there's a lot of it on the dash and doors.
 BMW's Leatherette vinyl is not the least bit tacky, while the optional leather is soft and thick.
 The 3 Series follows BMW's tradition of soft orange backlighting for the instruments.
 Some will like it, some won't.

 The dashboard has a pronounced horizontal format, with more community and less driver orientation than previous 3 Series cars.
 There are actually two dash designs.
 The standard setup has a single bubble, or hood, over the gauge cluster, while the optional navigation system is installed in a dash that accommodates it with a second hood in the center.

-The front door panels are different on each side, as well.
+The front door panels are different on each side.
 The passenger side has a sloped, vertical door pull, while the driver's door lays the door pull horizontally in the arm rest.
 Window switches are clustered near the driver's arm rest, where they're easy to locate without glancing.
+In the 2009 sedan, the window and power mirror switches have been moved slightly rearward, giving most drivers an easier, more natural reach.

 Seats have long been a 3 Series strength, and these are better than ever.
 Even the standard-trim front buckets provide excellent support without feeling too hard.
 The manual adjustments work great, though we recommend using them when the car is parked.
 The 335 models get power adjustments with three memory positions.
 The power seats that come with the Sport Package are outstanding, though the additional back and bottom bolstering make them harder to slide into.
 As passengers we might like them less, but as drivers we love them.

-The audio controls could be higher in the center stack for easier access, and the buttons for station presets and assorted functions demand a bit more concentration than they should.
-Switching between AM, FM and other modes can be distracting while driving, for example.
+The audio controls could be higher in the center stack for easier access, and the buttons for station presets and assorted functions demand more concentration than they should.
+Switching between AM, FM and other modes can be distracting while driving.
 The orange readout on the stereo is almost invisible when wearing polarized sunglasses on a sunny day, even though similar readouts for climate control are perfectly legible.

-The automatic climate control (which comes standard) features separate temperature adjustments for driver and front passenger.
+The automatic climate control features separate temperature adjustments for driver and front passenger.
 A mist sensor measures moisture on the windshield and automatically adjusts the defroster, while a heat-at-rest feature keeps the cabin heated for a time after the car is turned off.

-BMW's multi-layer, mouse-style iDrive interface is optional in the 3 Series, but if you want the GPS navigation system, you'll have to take iDrive.
-We'd probably do without navigation.
-We've encountered few people who remotely like iDrive.
+BMW's multi-layer, mouse-style iDrive interface is optional in the 3 Series, but if you want the navigation system, you'll have to take iDrive.
+For 2009, the iDrive control has been updated with BMW's fourth-generation version, which adds more buttons and a larger, sharper, 8.8-inch control screen.
+We'd probably still do without the navigation system.
+We've encountered few testers who like iDrive in any of its evolutions.
 It makes simple tasks like calling up a map or pre-setting radio stations a challenge.
+The navigation system comes with a hard drive the can store up to eight gigabytes of music, or about as much as the typical iPod.

-Rear-seat accommodations are substantially better than in pre-2006 3 Series cars.
-For starters, the rear air vents can be separately adjusted for both temperature and air volume.
-There's also more space, particularly in front of the knees.
-Remember: this is still a compact car, and rear passengers with long torsos will still feel hair rubbing on the headliner.
+Rear-seat accommodations are adequate.
+The rear air vents can be separately adjusted for temperature and air volume.
+Remember: this is a compact car, and rear passengers with long torsos will feel hair rubbing on the headliner.
 The center position is best left to children.
-Nonetheless, the rear seat feels more spacious than before, and moves the 3 Series closer to the roomiest cars in the class.

-The rear accommodations are actually a little better in the coupe, though access is more difficult in the absence of rear side doors.
-Because the coupes are four passenger cars, the center space in back is replaced by a console, which includes individual storage boxes, additional air vents and footwell lights.
+The rear accommodations are a little better in the coupe in terms of roominess, though access is more difficult in the absence of rear side doors.
+Because the coupes are four-passenger cars, the center space in back is replaced by a console, which includes individual storage boxes, additional air vents and footwell lights.
 There's decent legroom and more shoulder room.
 It's almost like sitting in a little limousine.
 There are even buttons on the outside edge of the front seats, in the shoulder area, so those in back can reach up and power the front seat forward to ease exit from the rear of the car.

-The trunk is largest in the sedan, though still smaller than many comparably sized competitors (12 cubit feet capacity).
-The 3 Series coupe's trunk is smaller still (11.1 cubic feet), but the split-folding rear seatback is standard (an option on the sedan).
-A separate compartment under the trunk mat, measuring 1.75 cubic feet, adds some space for small items that won't slide around.
+The trunk is largest in the sedan (12 cubic feet), though still smaller than many comparably sized competitors.
+The 3 Series coupe's trunk is smaller (11 cubic feet), but the split-folding rear seatback is standard (an option on the sedan).
+A separate compartment under the trunk mat, measuring 1.7 cubic feet, adds space for small items that won't slide around.

-The 3 Series convertible offers the least cargo space.
+The Convertible offers the least cargo space.
 There's a maximum 9.0 cubic feet when the top is closed; lower it, and cargo space reduces dramatically.
 With the top down, count on maybe a medium-sized duffel bag, and make sure the top is closed before stowing anything.

 In both the 328i and 335i models, the engine is fantastic.
 We found the 328s fun to drive, with good throttle response that made us feel a class above other cars in traffic.
 Few will feel short-changed on performance if they make the more economical choice.

 Either engine delivers quick acceleration by any standard: 0-60 mph times of 6.3 seconds for the 328i sedan, and 5.4 seconds for the 335i sedan with the standard manual transmission, according to BMW.
 And despite the impressive performance, all 3 Series models deliver decent fuel economy.
-EPA ratings range from a low of 16 City, 25 Highway for all-wheel-drive 335xi models with the manual transmission to a high of 19/28 for the rear-drive 328i coupe and sedan with the automatic.
+EPA ratings range from a low of 16/25 mpg City/Highway for all-wheel-drive 335xi models with the manual transmission to a high of 19/28 for the rear-drive 328i coupe and sedan with the automatic.

 We prefer the manual transmission, even though it isn't perfect, mostly because it allows the driver to more thoroughly exploit the goodness in the 3 Series engines.
 Clutch-pedal effort makes taking off easy, without having to think about it, and the gear ratios are perfectly spaced for either the base or turbocharged engine.
 During a casual drive through the countryside in a 335i coupe, we were content to leave the manual in third or fourth gear, depending on the road, and enjoy the scenery as the engine's broad power band kept the momentum flowing.

 In a more aggressive mode of travel, working the gearchange frequently to keep the engine near its power peak, the 3 Series manual shifter falls short of the car's overall high standard.
 The throws are shorter then ever, but the gears engage with a vague, slightly stretchy feel.
 It's as if the engineers tried cramming slots for six forward gears into a shift pattern more properly proportioned for five.
-Coming back down through the gears, drivers must take care if they choose a gear out of its normal sequence, as this requires some careful aiming.
+Coming back down through the gears, drivers must take care if they choose a gear out of its normal sequence (fifth to second, for example), as this requires some careful aiming.

 The good news is that noise levels in the convertible are low, top up or top down.
 Top down, air flow is channeled in a fashion that allows front seat occupants to converse easily at freeway speeds.
 Top up, no surprise, it's as close to a coupe as it can be without actually being one.
 There's the slightest whistle from the seams between the top's pieces, but the thick headliner quiets almost all of the outside rumble.